compsygroup/bitbox/README.md

       export PATH_3DI=/path/to/3DI/directory
       ```

-7. If you are using Docker, set the environment variable `DOCKER_3DI` to indicate the 3DI image name/tag.
+7. If you are using Docker, set the environment variable `DOCKER_BITBOX` to indicate the 3DI image name/tag.
 Change the image name/tag if needed.
 We recommend setting it in .bahsrc (on Linux/Mac) or in System's Environment Variables (on Windows).

     - **Linux**:
       ```bash
-      export DOCKER_3DI=3di:0.3.0-basel2009
+      export DOCKER_BITBOX=bitbox:latest
       ```

     - **Windows** (Command Prompt):
       ```bash
-      set DOCKER_3DI=3di:0.3.0-basel2009
+      set DOCKER_BITBOX=bitbox:latest
       ```

     - **Mac**:
       ```bash
-      export DOCKER_3DI=3di:0.3.0-basel2009
+      export DOCKER_BITBOX=bitbox:latest
       ```

 Now you are ready to use Bitbox!